 Denis Shiryaev has used AI-powered neural networks to upscale many historical video clips, and his latest project takes us back to the dawn of film taken in Tokyo, Japan between the years of 1913-1915.
 Some of the work done includes boosting FPS to 60 frames per second, fixing some playback speed issues, enhancing faces, thanks to the pipeline of algorithms designed for facial restoration, and upscaling resolution to 4k.
-Read more for the video and additional information.

 Want to try upscaling some video clips yourself?
 Shiryaev uses a commercial image-editing software called Gigapixel AI by Topaz Labs.
 It enables users to upscale images by up to 600 percent with sophisticated neural networks that add realistic details into an image to avoid making it look blurry as it’s scaled up.
 These neural networks can be trained, and once it’s capable of producing the right answer for inputs the network has seen before, the missing pieces will be filled.

 - 9th Generation Intel Core i5-9300H Processor (Up to 4.1 GHz)

 - 15.6 inches Full HD Widescreen IPS LED-backlit display; NVIDIA GeForce GTX 1650 Graphics with 4 GB of dedicated GDDR5 VRAM

 - 8GB DDR4 2666MHz Memory; 256GB PCIe NVMe SSD (2 x PCIe M.2 slots - 1 slot open for easy upgrades) and 1 - Available hard drive bay